querkmachine/beeps.website/src/links.md

 Miscellany, &c.

 - [The Cutting Room Floor](https://tcrf.net/) documents all the parts of video games that made it into the files but didn't make it into the final game.
 It's a fascinating insight into how popular games were developed and refined.
+- [eightyeightthirtyone](https://eightyeightthirty.one/) maps out the connections between websites on the indie web, [including my own](https://eightyeightthirty.one/#beeps.website).
 - [Every Noise at Once](https://everynoise.com/) is a journey through the history of music genres all the way from Russian choir to 'deep deep tech house', all of them with example clips and a huge array of artist information and statistics.
 - _[Meet Me In The Woods](https://mmitwcomic.neocities.org/)_ is a sci-fi mystery webcomic.
 It's also indirectly the source material for [my fursona]({{ '/about/furry/' | url }}).
 I'm totally not biased.
 - _[Out-of-Placers](https://valsalia.com/comic/out-of-placers/)_ is a fantasy webcomic about coming to terms with change.
 It features lots of fun and thought-out speculative biology.
 (Be aware that it can get sorta not safe for work at times.)